KrzysztofKapica/DataAnonymizerMongoDB/README.md

 # Troubleshooting during development

+### Canvas was bigger than actual size of an image

+-opisac problem, kiedy wielkosc zdjecia rozjehala mi sie z wielkoscia canvas i nie mozna bylo rysowac

 ### Function to round values of rectangle coordinates
 After modifications done by the user, the values of new coordinates had ten values after a dot.
-So I had to use 'floor' method from 'Math' object to cut off all values after the dot and make the integer.
+So I had to use 'floor' method from 'Math' object to cut off all values after the dot and make integer from it.
 ```
   const roundRectangleCoordinates = (rect) => {
     return {